SumoLogic/sumologic-documentation/docs/get-started/apps-integrations.md

 Optionally, you can set a Source Category to indicate these names as well, depending on how Sumo Logic is architected at your company.

-#### Perform any Prerequisites required for the Sumo Logic App
+#### Perform any Prerequisites required for the Sumo Logic app

-Each Sumo Logic App has unique requirements, so make sure to follow the specific instructions for that App.
-For details, see Sumo Logic Apps.
+Each Sumo Logic app has unique requirements, so make sure to follow the specific instructions for that app.
+For details, see Sumo Logic apps.

-#### Install an Instance of the Sumo Logic App for each Environment
+#### Install an Instance of the Sumo Logic app for each Environment

-1. Install an instance of the Sumo Logic App for the first environment, **qa**.
+1. Install an instance of the Sumo Logic app for the first environment, **qa**.
    * If you have used Source Host to identify the environment, in the **Install Application** dialog, you can configure the app with a custom data filter using `_sourceHost=qa`.
    * If you have used a Source Category to delineate the deployment, when installing the app, you could configure it using the Source Category `_sourceCategory=qa-abc`.
-   * Rename the title of the App to denote the environment it is configured for, for example, **Windows-QA**.
+   * Rename the title of the app to denote the environment it is configured for, for example, **Windows-QA**.
 1. Next, install an instance of the Sumo Logic app for the **prod** environment.
    * In the **Install Application** dialog, indicate the name of the environment in the Source Host, such as `_sourceHost=prod`.
-   * Rename the title of the App to denote the environment it is configured for, for example, **Windows-Prod**.
+   * Rename the title of the app to denote the environment it is configured for, for example, **Windows-Prod**.
 1. Finally, install an instance of the Sumo Logic app for the **perf** environment.
    * In the **Install Application** dialog, indicate the name of the environment in the Source Host, such as `_sourceHost=perf`.
-   * Rename the title of the App to denote the environment it is configured for, for example, **Windows-Perf**.
+   * Rename the title of the app to denote the environment it is configured for, for example, **Windows-Perf**.

 ## Certified by Sumo Logic